tringn/image_clustering/README.md

 python find_k.py
 ```

-Go to `visualization/example/cost_2D.png` to find the best value of K (where cost decrease much more little compared with previous)
+Go to `visualization/example/cost_2D.png` to find the best value of K (where cost decreases much more little compared with previous)

 #### Step 3.2: Cluster images into k subsets